gncube/Ncube-Blazor/docs/SETUP.md

 Now the `NavMenu` component will be included in the layout of your application, allowing the navigation bar to be displayed on all pages.

+To add the step of changing the folder structure to adopt the new one: Components > Layouts > Pages > UI, follow these steps:

+1. Open your project in your preferred code editor.

+2. Navigate to the `src/WebApp` directory.

+3. Create a new folder called `Components` inside the `src/WebApp` directory.

+4. Inside the `Components` folder, create a new folder called `Layouts`.

+5. Inside the `Layouts` folder, create a new folder called `Pages`.

+6. Inside the `Pages` folder, create a new folder called `UI`.

+7. Move the `App.razor` file and `_imports.razor` file into the `UI` folder.

+8. Save the changes.

+Now your folder structure should be updated to the new one: Components > Layouts > Pages > UI.

+Note: By organizing the `App.razor` and `_Imports.razor` files into the `UI` folder within the `Pages` folder, you are tidying up the `WebApp` project structure.
+This helps to maintain a clean and organized codebase, making it easier to navigate and manage your components.

+Additionally, it is recommended to follow a consistent folder structure convention, such as the one mentioned in the previous step: Components > Layouts > Pages > UI.
+This convention provides a logical organization of your components, layouts, and pages, improving code readability and maintainability.

+Remember to update any references to the `App.razor` file and `_Imports.razor` file in your project to reflect the new folder structure.

+Continue with the next steps to complete the project setup.

 Continue with the next steps to complete the project setup.